 At the end of 2012, the District paid off its general obligation bonds prior to maturity.
 Upon retirement of the bonds, there were funds remaining in the former Debt Service Fund.
-The District Board of Trustees approved these funds to be used for facility maintenance and reinvestment, and a Capital Reserve Fund was created.
-2023 was the first year since the inception of the Capital Reserve Fund that planned capital expenses were warranted outside of the General Fund.
-A formal budget was created and utilized for expenses including the replacement of both the shingle and flat roofs, painting and sealing of the exterior siding, an upgrade to the audio visual equipment in library meeting rooms, and architectural plans for a possible future library renovation.
-See Supplementary Information for the Capital Reserve Fund Budgetary Comparison Schedule.
+The District Board of Trustees approved these funds to be used for facility maintenance and reinvestment, and a Capital Reserve Fund as created.
+Since the Capital Reserve Fund purpose was fulfilled in 2023, the fund was dissolved in 2024.
+See the Supplementary Information for the Capital Reserve Fund Budgetary Comparison Schedule.